jrodl3r/capcrunch/LOG.md

 ## CapStats
 ---------------------------------------------------------------
 - 'obfuscated slides into view (scroll-end + !dragging)'
-- 'slides-up if covering active tiles (dragging)'
+- 'slides-up if covering active tiles while dragging'
 ---------------------------------------------------------------

 ## GM Overview 🏆
 ---------------------------------------------------------------
-!! - 'actions summary panel layout + logic (above forwards)' !! - 'team change w/ active trades: notify trading disabled'
+- 'actions summary panel layout + logic (above forwards)'
+- 'team change w/ active trades: notify trading disabled'
   - 'Trades have been disabled because you have active trades w/ another team (XXX)'
   - 'Would you like to reset trade?
 [Yes]'
   - 'Would you like to switch back to XXX?
 [Yes]'
-!! - 'roster player added/team conflict: notify mode-changed + trading disabled'
+- 'roster player added/team conflict: notify mode-changed + trading disabled'
   - 'Trades have been disabled because you are in all-star mode'
 - 'visual summary:'
   - 'trade breakdowns'
   - 'contract buyouts'